intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/models/vgg/README.md

 This example demonstrates how to use BigDL to train and test a [VGG-like](http://torch.ch/blog/2015/07/30/cifar.html) network on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) data.

 ## Prepare CIFAR-10 Dataset
 You can download CIFAR-10 dataset from [this webpage](https://www.cs.toronto.edu/~kriz/cifar.html) (remember to choose the binary version).
-.
+Extract files to dataset directory, e.g., `Cifar-folder`.
+Users need to set this dataset directory behind the "-f" flag in command line.

 ## Get the JAR
 You can build one by refer to the